-- Onerous Contracts Cost of Fulfilling a Contract (Amendments to PAS 37) The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'.
-Costs that relate directly to a contract can either be incremental costs of fulfilling that contract (examples would be direct labor, materials) or an allocation of other costs that relate directly to fulfilling contracts (an example would be the allocation of the depreciation charge for an item of property, plant and equipment used in fulfilling the contract). - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to PAS 16) The amendments prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
-Instead, an entity recognises the proceeds from selling such items, and the cost of producing those items, in profit or loss. - Annual Improvements to PFRS Standards 2018-2020 - o PFRS 1, First-time Adoption of Philippine Financial Reporting Standards
+• Onerous Contracts - Cost of Fulfilling a Contract (Amendments to PAS 37) - The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'.
+Costs that relate directly to a contract can either be incremental costs of fulfilling that contract (examples would be direct labor, materials) or an allocation of other costs that relate directly to fulfilling contracts (an example would be the allocation of the depreciation charge for an item of property, plant and equipment used in fulfilling the contract).

+Annual Improvements to PFRS Standards 2018-2020

+• PFRS 1, First-time Adoption of Philippine Financial Reporting Standards